ekeilty17/ekeilty17.github.io/_posts/2025-08-29-alternative-formulations-of-mobius-transformations.md

 If you watched the animation, you'll notice that Steiner nets all essentially look the same, and all you are doing is shifting/scaling them depending on the values of $p_0$, $p_{\infty}$, and $k$.
 This is a really powerful tool to have if you want to construct a particular Möbius transformation.

 You'll notice a sort of _rigidity_ to the transformation (especially if you watch the animation).
-If you zoom into a small region of the steiner net, it looks like standard grid-lines again.
+If you zoom into a small region of the Steiner net, it looks like standard grid-lines again.
 This characteristic in complex analysis is called [conformality](https://en.wikipedia.org/wiki/Conformal_map), which has a lot of cool properties and I encourage you to look into deeper on your own.

 <br />

 ## Fixed Point Form

-An another perspective is to understand Möbius Transformations through its fixed points.
+Another perspective is to understand Möbius transformations through their fixed points.
 This is arguably less elegant than the Steiner Net interpretation, but has some nice properties.

 **Proposition**: Möbius transformations are uniquely defined by their mapping of $3$ distinct coordinates.
 Written precisely, given distinct inputs $$z_1, z_2, z_3 \in \mathbb{C}^*$$ and distinct outputs $$w_1, w_2, w_3 \in \mathbb{C}^*$$ there exists a _unique_ Möbius transformation $T$ such that $T(z_1) = w_1$, $T(z_2) = w_2$, and $T(z_3) = w_3$.

-A proof will be provided in the [appendix](/blog/alterative-formulations-of-mobius-transformations-appendix/) of this post as this is a foundational fact about Möbius transformations, and it is covered by many other sources.
+A proof will be provided in the [appendix](/blog/alternative-formulations-of-mobius-transformations-appendix/) of this post as this is a foundational fact about Möbius transformations, and it is covered by many other sources.

 A **fixed point** of a transformation $T$ is a complex number $z_0$ such that $T(z_0) = z_0$.
 In particular, for a Möbius transformation